gohgabriel/lookbook/README.md

 ```
 dataset: The subset of data used for that iteration.
+original_shadow: The original dataset from which the subset is created from.
 model_summary: The output of summary(lm()) for the fitted model.
 ```

 If no iterations yield significant findings, an error message is returned.
-This is a good indication about the relative robustness of the predictors/interactions.
+This is a good indication that the indicated relationships are not robust.

+The function also prints a message with the performance metric, indicating the percentage of iterations that result in significant findings for the indicated predictors/interactions.
+It also provides the range of regression coefficients across all resampling subsets, which may be a useful metric to gauge the relative robustness of a particular finding.

 ### Example